 Rule 2.17.
-Invitational hosts who provide case access information to students, coaches, or spectators are in violation of the Case Use Policy and are subject to program sanctions under Rule 9.
-An Invitational host may provide case access information to judges in advance of the tournament.
+Invitational hosts who provide case access information to participants are in violation of the Case Use Policy and are subject to program sanctions under Rule 9.
+Should an Invitational host wish to provide case access information to judges in advance of the tournament, s/he must obtain written permission from AMTA.

 Rule 2.18.
+2.17.
 The Primary Contact has an affirmative obligation to monitor use of case access at his/her institution and to inform AMTA of any violations thereof.

 Rationale: The current case use policy appears only on the registration form and has caused some confusion as to what constitutes legitimate use.
 This policy is designed to clarify permissible use, prevent institutions from using AMTA product for purposes for which they charge fees, and to make explicit the sanctions AMTA may impose for improper case use.